 October is National Cybersecurity Awareness Month

 National Cybersecurity Awareness Month is an annual campaign held every October to raise awareness and ensure that everyone has the resources they need to stay safer and more secure online.
 The Internet touches nearly every aspect of our daily lives.
-When we all take steps to secure our connected devices and data, we all benefit.
+When we all take steps to protect our connected devices and data, we all benefit.

 This year's theme is "Own IT.
 Secure IT.
 Protect IT." and encourages personal accountability and being proactive to ensure online privacy and security.
-Join IT@Cornell and the IT Security Office as we host events and share best practices for keeping you and your devices protected.
+Join IT@Cornell and the IT Security Office as we host events and share best practices for keeping you and your devices safe.